 Due to the volume of messages we receive, we are no longer able to answer those pertaining to what is already covered in our FAQ.
 We apologize for the inconvenience!
-If you still can't find what you're looking for or are confused about a section, please feel free to email us at any time.
+If this section is too long for you, try using Ctrl+F or the in-site search bar to find the topic you want to know about.

 WHY SHOULD YOU COMMISSION US?